SaraMWillis/HPC_Examples/Slurm_Examples/ReadMe.md

 # Slurm Examples

-slurm_cheat_sheet is something I keep as a hidden file in my home directory on HPC.
+slurm_cheat_sheet (found in this directory) is something I keep as a hidden file in my home directory on HPC.
 I have an alias set up so I can type ```shelp``` which prints the contents to my terminal.

 ## Environment Variables